About Dasha Pears

 Dasha uses the instruments of surrealism, minimalism, color, photography, and digital manipulation to tell surprising visual stories with a twist.
 In her stories, she speaks about deepest psychological matters, bringing things that are usually considered unpretty to light, making them shine with different colors and aesthetically appealing.
 This way Dasha's art gives viewers a chance to be at peace with themselves, providing an almost physically soothing effect on the human psyche.

 Dasha started on her artistic path in 2010.
-Since then her images have been exhibited numerous times in countries like Russia, France, Austria, Italy, Spain, Poland, Finland, and Israel.
-Dasha’s works are acclaimed by over 10 prestigious art and photography competitions, among them, is the Smithsonian Magazine Award and a gold medal from the Photographic Society of America.
+Since then her images have been exhibited numerous times in countries like Germany, Russia, France, Austria, Italy, Spain, Poland, Finland, Mexico, and Israel.
+Dasha’s works are acclaimed by over 10 prestigious art and photography competitions, among them, is the Smithsonian Magazine Award and a Gold Medal from the Photographic Society of America.
 Today her art pieces are in over 100 private collections worldwide, including those in London, Paris, New York, Los Angeles, Austin, Tel-Aviv, etc. Dasha's creations are owned by expert art lovers working for Sotbey's, Harvard Art Museum, and Obama Foundation.

 Influences and Process

 My art is influenced by classical painting, post-impressionism, surrealism, as well as contemporary and modern visual art.
-At the same time, I constantly source inspiration from scientific works on psychology and neuroscience.
+At the same time, I constantly source inspiration from popular philosophy, as well as scientific works on psychology and neuroscience.
 Yet another powerful influence is the tranquility and calmness of Scandinavian nature and simplistic way of living.